waggjeff/DE-Zoomcamp-FinalProject/README.md

 - Following this, a prefect account should be created and the requirements file is copied from here: https://github.com/discdiver/prefect-zoomcamp/blob/main/requirements.txt .

-- A useer should then run:
+- A user should then run:
 ```
 pip install -r requirements.txt
 ```